Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Is user engagement a ranking factor?

-In an office hour conducted by Google search central on YouTube, a user asked this question to John Mueller, who’s a search advocate at Google.
+In an office hour conducted by Google Search Central on YouTube, a user asked this question to John Mueller, who’s a search advocate at Google.

 Question asked to John Mueller on relation between user engagement & SEO